ABRAHAM HERZOG FAMILY

 How does the Herzog branch connect to the Melamed branch?

-Fate connected my Melamed and Shankman and Skolnick ancestors to my Herzog branch.
 This is how the story unfolds.
 My ancestors left the Pale of Settlement – Russia – and arrived in America starting in 1910 when my maternal grandfather, Hershal Krasnitzkie arrived in 1910.
 Hershal changed his name to Harry Shankman, and went to Chicago to reside with his step-father, Max Skolnick, who had arrived in 1907.
 Harry’s mother, Bessie Kaplan, arrived in 1911 accompanied by her children who were born in Russia from her marriage to Max Skolnick.
 My paternal grandfather, Berel Melamed, arrived in 1914, changed his name to Benjamin Miller and went to Minnesota where his wife’s relatives lived then to Chicago.

 Abraham Herzog, born Novograd, Poland, listed as Abraham Gerzawski on the ship manifest, was Julius’ son, and arrived in 1907 at the port of Baltimore, Maryland.
-Abraham’s father Julius Herzog arrived from Europe in 1909 with his wife Ida and some of his children, also at the port of Baltimore.
-They traveled on ships from Bremen Germany, and according to this article were provided religious accommodations.
+Abraham’s father Julius Gerzawski (Herzog) arrived from Europe in 1909 with his wife Ida and some of his children, also at the port of Baltimore.
+Abraham, on the 1910 census, was listed as HERZOG.
+Julius’ ship manifest noted they were enroute to his son who had the surname HERZOG.

 This chart shows the ‘tree tops’ of our branches and how we connect.